Welcome to the OFL!

 (Always friendly, always brave)

 The mission of OFL is to have as much fun as one can have on a freezing December (January..
 February..)
-Sunday morning in New England.
+Sunday morning in New England, or wherever you are.
 All of us believe that playing football is really fun.

-We welcome all comers and we play in all weather (except lightning storms) most every Sunday, up through the Super Bowl, typically in early February.
+We play in all weather (except lightning storms) most every Sunday, mid-September through the Super Bowl, typically in early February.

-OFL rules are designed to create as level a playing field and as fair a situation as possible, especially considering the diversity of sizes, ages, strengths and experience of players.
+OFL rules are designed to establish fair play, as easy to self-referee as possible, especially considering the diversity of sizes, ages, strengths, and experience of players.
 That said, the rules are really guidelines.
-We are not interested in the microscopic analysis of each play that is destroying big league American football.
-Our ethos is much more similar to rugby: Tough guys playing a fluid and continuous and gentlemen's game.
+We are not interested in the microscopic analysis of each play that, in my opinion, hurts big-league American football.
+Our ethos is much more similar to rugby: Tough guys playing a fluid and continuous gentlemen's game.

 I would much rather that all disputes be settled by consensus.
-However, since football can be a very physical game, it's necessary that players respect the ultimate authority of the Commissioner or whomever is "refereeing" the game.
-Basically in the end, what the ref says goes.
+However, since football can be a physical game, it's necessary that players respect the ultimate authority of the Commissioner or whoever is "refereeing" the game.
+Basically, in the end, what the ref says goes.
 If you think it was a touchdown and the ref thinks not, it's not.
 Period.
-Otherwise things can get ugly which is just plain not fun.
+Otherwise, things can get ugly which is just plain not fun.
 And fun is the whole damn point.